jameshfisher/jameshfisher.com/_posts/2018-12-31-how-to-make-a-webserver-with-netcat-nc.md

 ---
-title: "How to make a webserver with netcat (nc)"
+title: How to make a webserver with netcat (nc)
-tags: ["programming", "unix", "networking"]
+tags:
+  - programming
+  - unix
+  - networking
 ---

 The netcat tool `nc` can operate as a TCP client.